What’s the difference between the I-PASS Study Group and the I-PASS Institute?

 Does the I-PASS Institute Training Platform or Assessment & Improvement tool require integration with our EHR?
 Do they require hospital IT support?

 The I-PASS Institute’s Training Platform and Assessment & Improvement tools are Cloud-Based applications that are independent of the EHR system, and thus do not require additional hospital IT support.

-Our proprietary I-PASS eVIEW platform has been designed by us to simplify the creation and maintenance of I-PASS templates that are customized to your care areas.
-I-PASS eVIEW resides on a web-based platform that will integrate to your EHR, and is easily updated and maintained, with minimal hospital IT support.
+Our proprietary I-PASS eVIEW platform was designed by us to simplify the creation and maintenance of I-PASS templates.
+I-PASS eVIEW resides on a web-based platform that seamlessly integrates into your EHR, and is easily updated and maintained, with minimal hospital IT support.
 The platform does not write-back to your EHR.
-For more information visit the I-PASS eVIEW page or download the brochure using the button below!
+For more information visit the I-PASS eVIEW page.